LancetClawLancetClaw

 Composite Team Feedback

-Representative feedback patterns from teams running this workflow style.
+Representative feedback patterns from teams using this kind of medical literature workflow.

 Clinical Pharmacist